Mariners' Cano returns from suspension

 Cano, who has played all but one inning of his 14-year major league career at second base, is expected to return as a first baseman with Dee Gordon shifting to second base during his absence.
 Cano has also taken ground balls at third base, where Kyle Seager is entrenched.

 Cano was batting .287 with four home runs and 23 RBIs in 39 games this season at the time of his suspension.
-He had seven hits, including two home runs, in 18 at-bats across five games during his minor league rehab.
+He had seven hits, including two home runs, in 18 at-bats across five games during a recent minor league rehab stint.

 Cano tested positive for the diuretic furosemide, which has been known to be used as a masking agent by track athletes.
 He issued a statement at the time of his ban saying he unknowingly took the substance when it was given to him “by a licensed doctor in the Dominican Republic to treat a medical ailment.”